openxpki/openxpki/doc/reference/configuration/realm.rst

         username: smtpuser
         password: smtpsecret
         debug: 0
+        use_html: 0

 Class is the only mandatory parameter, the default is localhost:25 without authentication.
 Debug enables the Debug option from Net::SMTP writing to the stderr.log which can help you to test/debug mail delivery.
-To enable html formatted mails, you need to install *Mime::Lite* and change the class to *OpenXPKI::Server::Notification::SMTP_HTML*.
+To use html formatted mails, you need to install *MIME::Lite* and set *use_html: 1*.
+The handler will fall back to plain text if MIME::Lite can not be loaded.

 The mail templates are read from disk from, you need to set a base directory::

     template:
-        dir:   /home/pkiadm/ca-one/mails/
+        dir:   /home/pkiadm/ca-one/email/

 Below is the complete message configuration as shipped with the default issuance workflow::